Skip to main content

 PROPOSED CHANGES

-Proposed amendments to these rules are open for public comment.
-The last day and time to offer comment has been extended to November 30, 2025, at 12:00PM (noon).
+These rules are open for public comment on the proposed change.
+The last day and time to offer comment is June 17, 2026, at 12:00PM (noon).
 Comments must be received by the Rules Office before the close of the comment period to be reviewed and considered.

 Submit comments to: